michaelnny/RAG-LLaMA/README.md

 - Compute relativity scores using a reranking model for each pair of `user query + single item in the top K matches`, and the select top N matches based on the scores
 - Add selected top N documents/sections as part of user query and send to LLM

-To play with LLaMA and RAG, you can open the `chat_with_rag.ipynb`.
+To play with LLaMA and RAG, you can open the `chatbot.ipynb`.

 # License